apache/singa-doc/docs-site/docs/dist-train.md

 training data is partitioned among the workers and the model is replicated on every worker.
-In each iteration, the workers read a mini-batch of data (e.g., 256 images) from its partition and run the BackPropagation algorithm to compute the gradients of the weights, which are averaged via All-Reduce (provided by [NCCL](https://developer.nvidia.com/nccl)) for weight update following stochastic gradient descent algorithms (SGD).
+In each iteration, the workers read a mini-batch of data (e.g., 256 images) from its partition and run the BackPropagation algorithm to compute the gradients of the weights, which are averaged via all-reduce (provided by [NCCL](https://developer.nvidia.com/nccl)) for weight update following stochastic gradient descent algorithms (SGD).

-The All-reduce operation by NCCL can be used to reduce and synchronize the gradients from different GPUs.
+The all-reduce operation by NCCL can be used to reduce and synchronize thereduce gradients from different GPUs.
 Let's consider the training with 4 GPUs as shown below.
-Once the gradients from the 4 GPUs are calculated, All-Reduce will return the sum of the gradients over the GPUs and make it available on every GPU.
+Once the gradients from the 4 GPUs are calculated, all-reduce will return the sum of the gradients over the GPUs and make it available on every GPU.
 Then the averaged gradients can be easily calculated.